taikoxyz/rollup-glossary/README.md

-# The Rollup Glossary
+# Rollup Glossary

 This is a community effort to come to agreement about common terms used in the rollup ecosystem.

 ## How to contribute

-TODO
+TODO: add contribute